Subject Areas

 Relevant Majors and Classes

-For Secondary (MC/EA) certifiers
+For Elementary (EC/MC) certifiers

-1. a 3.0 or higher GPA in their overall GPA (Beloit College has a general education requirement in place which includes requirement for math, science, social studies and language arts related courses); and
+In order to be waived from taking Praxis subtest, students in EC/MC certification program need a 3.0 or higher GPA in their overall GPA (Beloit College has a general education requirement in place which includes requirement for math, science, social studies and language arts related courses).

 Wisconsin Foundations of Reading